thesarahmeister/workshops/lessons/r-wrangling/assignment.Rmd

 from raw data to final output.
 Create a file in the `practice` repo under `your-name/wrangling` called `challenge.R`.
 The file location should look like `your-name/wrangling/challenge.R`.
 To get more practice with Git, **add and commit** after completing each challenge.
+Use the `swiss` dataset that comes with R.

 1. Make a new dataframe with the means of Agriculture, Examination, Education, and Infant.Mortality for each category of Fertility (hint: convert it into a